Who We Are

 Mr. Knowlton completed his undergraduate education in psychology at the University of Massachusetts in Amherst and was granted a master’s degree from Trinity College in Hartford.

-Dr. Don Liss is a physician-executive with significant managed care and health insurance experience, previously serving as Vice President, Clinical Programs and Policy for Independence Blue Cross (IBC) and as Regional Medical Director for Aetna’s plans in Pennsylvania, New Jersey, Delaware, New York and New England.
+Dr. Don Liss serves as Vice President and Chief Medical Officer, Horizon Blue Cross Blue Shield of New Jersey.
+Dr. Liss is responsible for clinical policy, quality management and promoting the delivery of effective and efficient health care to over three million health plan members.
+Dr. Liss has significant managed care and health insurance experience, and previously served as Vice President, Clinical Programs and Policy for Independence Blue Cross (IBC) and as Regional Medical Director for Aetna’s plans in Pennsylvania, New Jersey, Delaware, New York and New England.

 Dr. Liss is a native of Philadelphia and a 1987 graduate of Drexel University College of Medicine.
 He completed residency training in internal medicine and served as Chief Medical Resident at Temple University Hospital prior to a Clinician-Educator Fellowship in General Internal Medicine at the Hospital of the University of Pennsylvania.